An unbiased estimator of the case fatality rate: Introduction

-The rate informed in Argentina daily during the Covid-19 pandemic underestimates the true case fatality rate since the estimation is made on day t by dividing the number of deceased people from Covid-19 until day t by the number of confirmed cases until day t.
-The denominator also includes confirmed cases that have not yet died from the disease, but will do so in the future.
-Thus, the delay between confirmation and death might result in bias when estimating the case fatality rate in this naive way.
-This bias may be high, especially when the estimation is made in a moment of rapid growth of confirmed cases or if the time between diagnosis and death is long.
-At the beginning of the outbreak, the number of cofirmed cases may double in a few days.
-However, only a small proportion of the patients that will finally die, do so in the first days after diagnosis.
+The ``naive'' fatality rate, reported daily during the COVID-19 pandemic, underestimates $cfr(t)$ because the calculation for a specific day involves dividing the number of people who died from COVID-19 until that day by the number of confirmed cases until that day.
+The underestimation is because the numerator does not include the confirmed cases that will die from the disease later on.
+This bias can be significant, especially when the estimation is made during a period of rapid growth in confirmed cases or when the time between diagnosis and death is long.
+For example, at the beginning of an outbreak, the number of confirmed cases can double in just a few days, but only a small proportion of the patients who will eventually die do so in the first few days after diagnosis.